Venkatachalam Ramaswamy: Awards and honours

-Dr. Ramaswamy is a three-time recipient of the WMO Norbert-Gerbier MUMM International Award from the World Meteorological Organization (WMO) which he received as a co-author of papers published in 2013, 2003, and 1998.
+Ramaswamy is a three-time recipient of the WMO Norbert-Gerbier MUMM International Award from the World Meteorological Organization (WMO) which he received as a co-author of papers published in 2013, 2003, and 1998.

 He is an elected fellow of the American Geophysical Union as of 2008, and has been a member of the American Geophysical Union since 1983.